BCDA-APS/urRobot/docs/usage.md

 ## RTDE Receive

-The RTDE Receive screen shows all the basic static information about the robot.
+The RTDE Receive screen shows all the basic status information about the robot.
 The only interactive element is the connect/disconnect buttons which allow for connecting and disconnecting to the RTDE receive interface.